Love earning credit card rewards? You’re not alone. Tons of people redeem credit card rewards and enjoy the process of racking up points.

 The best way to redeem cash back is via direct deposit.
 Some cards offer to give you a statement credit or to receive a gift card.
 In my experience, it just best to get the money deposited into your account so you can spend it however you please.

 Make sure your card offers a reasonable redemption timeframe like 5-7 business days.
 I’ve seen some cards offer a 30-day waiting period which is pretty ridiculous.
+One of my favorite places to learn more about some of the best credit cards for cash back rewards is CardRates.

 Flights and Hotels